-We are going to define two functions, each with its own weight function: \begin{itemize} \item a localized energy $s\mapsto\eee(s)$; \item a localized ``firewall'' function $s\mapsto\fff(s)$, that will be a combination of the energy and the $L^2$-norm with appropriate weightings. \end{itemize} Here are the constraints that have to be faced in the choice of these definitions.
+Two functions will now be defined, each with its own weight function: \begin{itemize} \item a localized energy $s\mapsto\eee(s)$; \item a localized ``firewall'' function $s\mapsto\fff(s)$, that will be a linear combination of the energy and the $L^2$-norm with appropriate coefficients. \end{itemize} Here are the constraints that have to be faced in the choice of these definitions.
 Some of them have already been mentioned in \cref{subsec:1rst_ord}.
-Note that these constraints are slightly more involved than in a frame at rest (this latter case is easier and treated in details in \cite{Risler_globalRelaxation_2016}). \begin{enumerate} \item Both weight functions should vary slowly with time. \item The weight function for the energy should be equal --- or at least close --- to $\exp (cy)$ (up to a positive multiplicative constant) in a subset of the space real line ``as large as possible'' since such a subset does not ``contribute'' to the flux terms in the time derivative of localized energy. \item The weight function for the firewall functional should either be equal --- or at least close --- to $\exp (cy)$ (up to a positive multiplicative constant), or vary slowly with respect to $y$, since each of these conditions ensures the smallness of the flux term of the $L^2$-norm. \item The relative weighting of the energy and the $L^2$-norm in the definition of the firewall functional should face two independent constraints, both in favour of a large weighting of the $L^2$-norm with respect to the energy: \begin{itemize} \item the firewall should be coercive; \item in the time derivative of the firewall, the ``non small'' flux terms of the derivative of energy (where the weight function of energy is \emph{not} close to $\exp (cy)$) should be balanced by the ``main'' (nonpositive) terms in the derivative of the $L^2$-norm. \end{itemize} \item Finally, if we want the total contribution of the flux terms of the energy to be \emph{small} (and not only bounded), as will be required to prove convergence towards stationary solutions in a travelling referential, the initial weight function for the energy will have to be chosen equal to $\exp (cy)$ up to far to the right, and it is the parameter $\initCut$ that will enable this ``tuning''. \end{enumerate} Let $\kappa$ (rate of decrease of the weight functions), $\cCut$ (speed of the cut-off point in the travelling frame), and $\coeffEn$ (weighting of energy in the ``firewall'' function) be three positive quantities, sufficiently small so that
+Note that these constraints are slightly more involved than in a standing frame (this latter case is easier and treated in details in \cite{Risler_globalRelaxation_2016}). \begin{enumerate} \item Both weight functions should vary slowly with time. \item The weight function for the energy should be equal --- or at least close --- to $\exp (c\xi)$ (up to a positive multiplicative constant) in a subset of the space real line ``as large as possible'' since such a subset does not ``contribute'' to the flux terms in the time derivative of localized energy. \item The weight function for the firewall functional should either be equal --- or at least close --- to $\exp (c\xi)$ (up to a positive multiplicative constant), or vary slowly with respect to space and time, since each of these conditions ensures the smallness of the flux term of the $L^2$-norm. \item The (positive) coefficients of the energy and of the $L^2$-norm in the definition of the firewall functional should face two independent constraints, both in favour of a larger coefficient for the $L^2$-norm: \begin{itemize} \item the firewall should be coercive; \item in the time derivative of the firewall, the ``non small'' flux terms of the derivative of energy (where the weight function of energy is \emph{not} close to $\exp (c\xi)$) should be balanced by the ``main'' (nonpositive) terms in the derivative of the $L^2$-norm. \end{itemize} \item Finally, in order the positive part of the total contribution of the flux terms of the energy to be \emph{small} (and not only bounded), as will be required to prove convergence towards stationary solutions in a travelling referential, the initial weight function for the energy will have to be chosen equal to $\exp (c\xi)$ up to far to the right, and it is the parameter $\initCut$ that will enable this ``tuning''. \end{enumerate}